holateam/library-portal/README.md

 https://nodejs.org/en/
 ```

-To install necessary packages open the root project folder in terminal, and use the next commant:
+To install necessary packages open the root project folder in terminal, and use the next command:
 ```bash
 npm i
 ```